joncampbell123/a-pile-of-documentation/README.md

 # a-pile-of-documentation
-Various technical documentation, in electronically parseable format
+Various technical documentation, in electronically parseable format.

+You will need Python 3 to run the scripts and programs in this project.